 - A copy of the marker once the casino tried unsuccessfully to redeem it (stamped NSF for “not sufficient funds”)

-Nevada is the only state where allegedly not making good on casino markers subjects the person to criminal penalties.6
+Nevada is the only state where allegedly not making good on casino markers subjects you to criminal penalties.6

 1.2.
 What happens with unpaid casino markers